-How To Stop Jump Refusals
+How To Stop Your Horse Refusing Jumps

 Stop jump refusals in their tracks, with our simple, problem-solving guide!

-However you feel when your horse stops at a fence, the importance of understanding the problem and finding a tailored route to help both you and your horse back on the road to confidence should be top of your pripority list!
+However you feel when your horse stops at a fence, the importance of understanding the problem and finding a tailored route to help both you and your horse back on the road to confidence should be top of your priority list!

 Don’t panic!
 We’ve covered everything you need to know about why your horse might be reusing fences and what you should do about it…